 Lighting costs the average household $220 per year – about 12 percent of its electricity bill.
 Because lighting demand is higher during winter evenings, improving lighting efficiency reduces the demand on our electricity distribution infrastructure – and lowers your electricity bill.

-Our testing has shown that good CFLs are just as bright or brighter than the incandescent bulbs they replace.
+Our testing has shown that good LEDs and CFLs are just as bright, or brighter, than the incandescent bulbs they replace.
 We also showed that name-brand bulbs last very well when switched on and off frequently.

 Most energy-efficient lights fall into 3 categories: CFLs, halogens and LEDs.